- How is penile cancer treated?

 This process is slow, but it means that more normal tissue near the tumor can be saved.
 This creates a better appearance and function after surgery.
 This is a highly specialized technique that should be used only by doctors who have been trained in this specific type of surgery.
-It is used for pre-cancerous conditions and for some cancers that have not invaded deeply into the penis
+It is used for carcinoma in situ and for some cancers that have not grown deeply into the penis

 This approach uses a beam of laser light to vaporize cancer cells.
-It is useful for squamous cell carcinoma in situ (involving only the outer layer of the skin) and for very thin or shallow basal cell cancers.
+It is useful for squamous cell carcinoma in situ (cancer cells in only the outer layer of the skin) and for very thin or shallow basal cell cancers.

 This approach freezes the cancer cells with a probe cooled with liquid nitrogen.
 It is useful for some verrucous penile cancers and carcinoma in situ of the glans.

 This operation removes part of or all of the penis.
 It is the most common and most effective way to treat a penile cancer that has grown deeply inside the penis.
 The goal is to remove all of the cancer.
 To do this the surgeon needs to remove some of the normal looking penis as well.
 The surgeon will try to leave as much of the shaft as possible.